 3. Hit the museums.

 With as often as I travel to the U.K., I understand rain is inevitable during a trip at any time of the year.
 Just before my departure, I check the 10-day weather forecast and plan my museum visits for days slated for rain.
-But even if a surprise shower rains on your parade, find the museums in your destination in which to wile away the rain hours.
-Even small towns and beach communities have little museums that can shed light on the town, the region or the people of the community.
+But even if a surprise shower rains on your parade, find the museums in your destination and wait out the rain.
+Even small towns and beach communities have little museums that can shed light on the town, the region or the people in it.

 5. Make a game of it.

 If you’re going to be stuck indoors, enjoy the quality family time by picking up a deck of cards at the hotel sundries shop and striking up rousing games of “Go Fish,” “21” and other card games.
 If you’re near a drugstore, pop in and purchase board games, car games and coloring books, as most have a small toy section.
 Break up the monotony of sitting in your room by bringing the games to the hotel lobby and relaxing on some comfy sofas.
 And if your hotel has a game room, of course, join the crowds clamoring to play Wii, air hockey and Xbox One games.